 Blue Ridge Oil Colors

-This is an all-round excellent artist-quality oil paint.
+This is an all-around excellent artist-quality oil paint.
 Great for beginners and professional artists.
 This is the brand I currently use myself.

 Winsor and Newton